 This reality is one that should be central to any critique of the PIF-backed takeover.
 For, in order to adequately gauge criticism of the ownership deal, it is fundamental to contemplate the culture and commercialisation of the Premier League in recent decades.
 Whatever the virtues of competition, the rampant growth of its monetary worth– both as an export and as a cultural product- has far outpaced regulation and sporting equity.
 In turn, this has provoked a dilution of morals, with the purported values of football taking a backseat.

 Yet, the recent takeover says as much about the Premier League as it does about the British state itself.
-In many respects, the manner through which the the PIF has bought majority shares of Newcastle United present diplomatic and moral questions that underscore the relative strategic inertia of British business and politics.
+In many respects, the manner through which the the PIF has bought majority shares of Newcastle United presents diplomatic and moral questions that underscore the relative strategic inertia of British business and politics.
 This is because, by investing in English football, the PIF has successfully evaded claims that it will not be directly influenced by the Saudi Arabian state.
 Indeed, Al-Rumayyan himself, now the new chairman of Newcastle United, yields immense political leverage in Saudi Arabia by virtue of his role as governor of the PIF.
-The fund is also closely associated to Saudi Prince Mohammad bin Saalman.
+The fund is also closely associated to Saudi Prince Mohammad bin Salman.

 This apparent paradox is not exclusively of moral concern, but of wider security and diplomatic interest.
-If it is to be held that a major British asset, in this case Newcastle United, is to be owned by a body closely associated with a regime accused by US intelligence of killing a journalist, it is easy to see how preoccupations over the integrity of British security are not entirely far-fetched.
+If it is to be held that a British commercial asset, in this case Newcastle United, is to be owned by a body closely associated with a regime accused by US intelligence of killing a journalist, it is easy to see how preoccupations over the integrity of British security are not entirely far-fetched.

 What is striking, though, is that this could be seen to undermine the very nature of UK foreign policy: Dominic Raab, the former foreign secretary, placed sanctions on high-level Saudi officials over human rights violations.
 This follows accusations from the UK government that Saudi Arabian businessmen hold ‘clandestine‘ stakes linked to two major British newspapers.
-It certainty appears, then, that ease and economic expedience increasingly outtrump the demand for cohesive foreign relations and security considerations.
+It certainty appears, then, that economic expedience increasingly outtrumps the demand for cohesive foreign relations and security considerations.

 In many respects, the take over of Newcastle United reflects just that: the affability through which economic and commercial prospects- no matter how marginal- are increasingly pursued in spite of the wider, long-term interests of the United Kingdom.